realrodri/Pollo-Bot/README.md

 # Pollo-Bot
 A bot for the Pollo's Discord server!
+WIP